thephpleague/csv/source/filtering.md

 A simple implementation of the `League\Csv\StreamFilterInteface` using the `League\Csv\Stream\StreamFilterTrait` needs to provide:

 * a static `$name` for you plugin.
-By convention you should prepend you plugin name with `stream.plugin.XXXX` where `XXXX` represents you plugin.
+By convention you should prepend you plugin name with `stream.plugin.XXXX` where `XXXX` represents you plugin unique name.
 * implements at least the following methods:
 	* `__toString`;
 	* `onCreate`;